Suor/django-cacheops/README.rst

         # NOTE: binding signals has its overhead, like preventing fast mass deletes,
         #       you might want to only register whatever you cache and dependencies.

+        # Finally you can explicitely forbid even manual caching with:
+        'some_app.*': None,
     }

 You can configure default profile setting with ``CACHEOPS_DEFAULTS``.
 This way you can rewrite the config above: